bg-translation@2x.png

 SimulTrans is the preferred translation partner of so many leading life science companies because of our deep understanding of the industry’s unique needs, including global regulatory processes.

 Our experienced project managers are always ready to jump on a call and find the best solution for your needs.
-This flexible, hands-on attitude is why we’ve been able to achieve a 97% customer satisfaction rate and remain a leader in the industry since 1984.
+This flexible, hands-on attitude is why we’ve been able to achieve a 97% customer satisfaction rate in 2025 and remain a leader in the industry since 1984.

 Benefits of partnering with SimulTrans: